ciisiq/tips-interview-junior-developer/README.md

 - Why did you choose to be a developer?
 - What made you become interested in programming?
 - Tell me a project that you worked on?
+- How would you increase your self-confidence the first 5 months at work?
+- How do you develope resilience?
 - What is the proudest things that you ever done?
 - Do you have any regrets?
 - What skills did you learn during your time at the bootcamp?